Percutaneous Endoscopic Gastrostomy (PEG) tube

 Can I take a bath or go swimming?

-Yes, you can do normal activities after the skin around your PEG tube heals.
+Yes.
+You can do your normal activities after the skin around your PEG tube heals.
 Be sure it is closed before getting into a pool or tub.

 What can I put in a PEG tube?

-A dietitian will talk with you about the commercial formulas that are best for you to get a balanced diet with all the vitamins and minerals you need.
+A dietitian will talk with you about the commercial formulas that are best for you.
+They will help you get a balanced diet with all the vitamins and minerals you need.
 They will talk to you about how much and how often to give yourself the formula.
 Use these formulas so your tube does not get blocked.

-Before you give yourself medicine or start a feeding, check for:
+Before you start putting medicine or feedings in the tube, check for:

 - Leftover liquid in your PEG tube and stomach